 In January, employment numbers crushed expectations with Canada adding 150,000 new jobs, versus the expected 15,000.
 The unemployment rate remained unchanged at 5.0%, slightly higher than the record low of 4.9% reached in July.
 The bank of Canada wants to see the unemployment rate trend higher and closer to 6% as a sign of a loosening labour market, however as we’ve seen inflation continue to trend downwards, the unemployment rate has relatively remained unchanged.

 Average weekly earnings grew 5.4% year-over-year in February, up from January (4.5%).
 The central Bank anticipates weaker economic growth in the upcoming quarters to ease pressures in the labour market and moderate wage growth.
 Wage growth is an indicator that has been a sticking point for the Central Bank and slowing wages will further rally support for their decision to pause rate hikes as inflation has tampered significantly since mid 2022.

 Canada’s population is growing faster than ever

 Canada’s population grew by just over 1 million people in one year for the first time since 1957, this puts Canada’s estimated population at nearly 40 million with a 2.7% annual population growth.
-At this rate, it would only take 26 years for Canada’s population to double, in the short term, this will add further pressure on housing supply and driving the rental market upward in lieu of.
+At this rate, it would only take 26 years for Canada’s population to double, in the short term, this will add further pressure on housing supply and driving the rental market upward.

 According to Stats Canada, employment is rising fastest in group that includes non-permanent residents, up 13.3% (79,000) in January, this sector of the population accounted for 3.4% of total employment, up from 3.1% year over year.
 Adding further pressure on housing supply and driving the rental market upward.